AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: TBD
+      :Trace Unit: 7.2.6 LR Refined_Depends must be on the body of a subprogram that has a spec with a Depends.
+The enclosing package must have a visible Refined_State

 #.
 A Refined_Depends aspect specification is, in effect, a copy of
-   the corresponding Depends aspect specification except that any references in the Depends aspect to a state abstraction whose refinement is visible at the point of the Refined_Depends specification are replaced with references to zero or more direct or indirect constituents of that state abstraction.
+   the corresponding Depends aspect specification except that any references in the Depends aspect to a state abstraction, whose refinement is visible at the point of the Refined_Depends specification, are replaced with references to zero or more direct or indirect constituents of that state abstraction.
 A Refined_Depends aspect is defined by creating a new ``dependency_relation`` from the original given in the Depends aspect as
    follows: